 After setting up your computer as illustrated in the Setup Guide, let us show you around your new Acer computer.

 Screen view

-lcon Item Description 1 Webcam Web camera for video communication.
+lcon Item Description 1 Microphone Internal digital microphone for sound recording.
+2 Webcam Web camera for video communication.
 A light next to the webcam indicates that the webcam is active.
-2 Screen with lay-flat hinge Displays computer output.
-3 Microphone Internal digital microphone for sound recording.
+3 Screen Displays computer output.

 Keyboard view